Our people

 Dr Alexandra Muthu was elected to Council in 2024.
 She is an Occupational & Environmental Physician with a career long interest in worker health and wellbeing, sustainable work, and healthy workplaces.

-Dr Muthu is Clinical Director OH&SS Waitemata and interim National Clinical Lead OH at Health NZ, and provides advisory and clinical services through Dynamic Health and Life Edit.
+Dr Muthu is Clinical Director OH&SS Waitemata and interim National Clinical Lead OH at Health NZ, and provides advisory and clinical services through Dynamic Health.
 She is a Doctors Health Advisory Service Trustee and Chair of the RACP Safety, Health & Wellbeing of Healthcare Workers Working Group.
 Her research interests include clinician and organisational wellbeing.

-Dr Muthu has had a diverse career in healthcare and industry including National Telehealth Service Clinical Director, Air New Zealand Physician, Mayo Clinic USA researcher, RACP Australasian Faculty of Occupational and Environmental Medicine (AFOEM) Councillor, Aotearoa NZ AFOEM Chair, Faculty Education Committee, Masters paper co-ordinator and NZ Dust Diseases Taskforce co-Chair.
+Dr Muthu has had a diverse career in healthcare and industry including National Telehealth Service Clinical Director, Air New Zealand Physician, Mayo Clinic USA researcher, RACP Australasian Faculty of Occupational and Environmental Medicine (AFOEM) Councillor, Aotearoa NZ AFOEM Chair, Faculty Education Committee, Masters paper co-ordinator and NZ Dust Diseases Taskforce co-Chair, and is currently a member of Council's Health Committee

 Professor Ron Paterson